eaazumah/bequant/README.md

 | NODE_ENV     | string | `development` | API runtime environment. eg: `staging` |
 | PORT         | number | `3000`        | Port to run the API server on          |
 | MONGO_DB_URI | string | ``            | URL for MongoDB                        |

-## Logging

-The application uses [winston](https://github.com/winstonjs/winston) as the default logger.
-The configuration file is at `src/logger.ts`.

--   All logs are saved in `./logs` directory and at `/logs` in the docker container.
--   The `docker-compose` file has a volume attached to container to expose host directory to the container for writing logs.
--   Console messages are prettified
--   Each line in error log file is a stringified JSON.

 ### Directory Structure